 Emergency Core Cooling System – ECCS

-The purpose of the Emergency Core Cooling Systems (ECCS) is to provide core cooling under loss-of-coolant accident (LOCA) conditions to limit fuel cladding damage.
+The purpose of the Emergency Core Cooling Systems (ECCS) aims to provide core cooling under loss-of-coolant accident (LOCA) conditions to limit fuel cladding damage.
 The ECCS limits the fuel cladding temperature below the limit so that the core will remain intact and in place, with its essential heat transfer geometry preserved.
-The Code of Federal Regulations, CFR, requires the ECCS to be designed so that after any LOCA the reactor core remains in a geometrical configuration amenable to cooling.
-The basic criteria are to limit fuel cladding temperature and oxidation to minimize clad fragmentation, and to minimize the hydrogen generation from clad oxidation to protect the containment.
+The Code of Federal Regulations, CFR, requires the ECCS to be designed so that after any LOCA, the reactor core remains in a geometrical configuration amenable to cooling.
+The basic criteria are limiting fuel cladding temperature and oxidation to minimize clad fragmentation and the hydrogen generation from clad oxidation to protect the containment.

 - HPCI.
-The high-pressure systems are the High Pressure Coolant Injection system (HPCI) and the Automatic Depressurization system (ADS).
-The HPCI system maintains adequate reactor vessel water inventory for core cooling on smallbreak LOCAs, depressurizes the reactor vessel to allow the low pressure ECCS to inject on intermediate-break LOCAs.
+The high-pressure systems are the High-Pressure Coolant Injection system (HPCI) and the Automatic Depressurization system (ADS).
+The HPCI system maintains adequate reactor vessel water inventory for core cooling on small break LOCAs.
+It depressurizes the reactor vessel, allowing the low-pressure ECCS to inject on intermediate-break LOCAs.

 - LPCI.
-The low pressure systems are the Low Pressure Coolant Injection (LPCI) made of the Residual Heat Removal (RHR) system and the Core Spray (CS) system.
-The LPCI is an emergency system which consists of a pump that injects a coolant into the reactor vessel once it has been depressurized.
+The low-pressure systems are the Low-Pressure Coolant Injection (LPCI) made of the Residual Heat Removal (RHR) system and the Core Spray (CS) system.
+The LPCI is an emergency system that consists of a pump that injects a coolant into the reactor vessel once it has been depressurized.
 The CS system (typical for BWRs) provides spray cooling to the reactor core to help mitigate the consequences of the large-break LOCAs when reactor pressure is low enough for the system to inject water into the reactor vessel.
 For low pressures, the accumulator injection system is also available.
 The accumulators are independent tanks containing borated coolant stored under nitrogen gas at a given pressure.

 See also: Decay Heat Removal

-The containment building is primarily designed to prevent or mitigate the uncontrolled release of radioactive material to the environment in operational states and in accident conditions.
-Therefore it is considered to be the fourth and final barrier in the Defence in depth strategy.
+The containment building is primarily designed to prevent or mitigate the uncontrolled release of radioactive material to the environment in operational states and accident conditions.
+Therefore it is considered the fourth and final barrier in the Defence-in-depth strategy.

-While the containment plays a crucial role in Design Basis Accidents or in Design Extension conditions, it is “only” designed to condense steam from primary coolant and to contain it inside the building.
+While containment plays a crucial role in Design Basis Accidents or Design Extension conditions, it is “only” designed to condense steam from primary coolant and to contain it inside the building.

-In case of Design Basis Accidents such as the Large Break Loss of Coolant Accident (LBLOCA) the pressure increase is usually significant and active containment systems (pressure-suppression systems) must be available in order to maintain the integrity (to keep the pressure and temperature under certain limits) of the containment building.
+In case of Design Basis Accidents such as the Large Break Loss of Coolant Accident (LBLOCA), the pressure increase is usually significant, and active containment systems (pressure-suppression systems) must be available to maintain the integrity (to keep the pressure and temperature under certain limits) of the containment building.

 Pressure-suppression systems are critical to safety and greatly affect the size of containment.
 Suppression refers to condensing the steam after a major break has released it from the cooling system.
 There are many designs of suppression systems around the world.

 - Fan Cooler System.
-This system circulates air through heat exchangers and filters to provide the cooling of containment atmosphere.
-Since this system is not sufficient for suppression during severe loss of coolant accidents, the containment spray system must be available as the secondary active pressure-suppression system.
+This system circulates air through heat exchangers and filters to provide the cooling of the containment atmosphere.
+Since this system is insufficient for suppression during a severe loss of coolant accidents, the containment spray system must be available as the secondary active pressure-suppression system.

 - Containment Spray System.
-This system consist usually from three elements:
+This system usually consists from three elements:

 - Spray System Pump